Call for Marie Curie Postdoctoral Fellows

 -

-For IR track: Max.
-3 pages (excluding references) outlining your proposed project and its relevance to the supervisor’s expertise.
+Research Statement: Max.
+3 pages (references excluded from page count, but should be provided) outlining your proposed project and its relevance to the supervisor’s expertise.

 -